intriad/ENM5310-report/README.md

 **`/code/`**

-The code directory includes all Python scripts and Jupyter notebooks that were used to run all calculations and generate figures.
+The code directory includes all Python scripts and Jupyter notebooks that were used to run all calculations and generate figures.\n

 **`/code/adam_linear_regression.py`**